Alfred Lennon: Later contact with John

 Alfred lost contact with the family until Beatlemania, when he and John met again.
 In 1968, John Lennon told Hunter Davies that he soon forgot his father, saying, "It was like he was dead."
 In 1949, Alfred's career at sea ended when he was sentenced to six months' imprisonment.
 He had been drinking when, late at night, he saw a mannequin in a wedding dress shop window.
 He smashed the window, took the mannequin, and danced with it in the street until he was arrested.
 In 1958, when Alfred was working with Charlie Lennon in the Barn Restaurant in Solihull, their brother Sydney sent a newspaper clipping from the Liverpool Echo reporting that Julia had died.
 A saddened Alfred left Solihull for London, but he kept in touch with Charlie by telephone.

 Alfred made no real attempt to contact John until the height of Beatlemania (claiming he did not know who the Beatles were).
 He was working as a kitchen porter at the Greyhound Hotel at Hampton Court, in Middlesex, when someone pointed to a photograph of John Lennon in a newspaper asking whether he was related to him.
 Alfred, along with Charlie, visited one of the Beatles' Christmas shows at the Finsbury Park Empire in London.
 When the Beatles were filming a scene for A Hard Day's Night in the Scala Theatre in Soho in April 1964, Alfred walked into Brian Epstein's NEMS office in Argyle Street with a journalist.
-When Epstein was informed that Alfred was John Lennon's father, he "went into a panic," immediately sending a car to bring John to NEMS office.
+When Epstein was informed that Alfred was John Lennon's father, he "went into a panic," immediately sending a car to bring John to the office.
 Alfred was shabbily dressed, with his unkempt, thinning grey hair greased back.
 When John arrived, Alfred stuck out his hand, but John did not take it, asking, "What do you want?"
 Alfred placated John somewhat by saying, "You can't turn your back on your family, no matter what they've done."
 Their conversation did not last long, as John soon ordered Alfred and the journalist out of the NEMS office.
 The Beatles' personal stories were kept out of the newspapers—by agreement with journalists who were offered exclusive stories in return—but one day John opened a copy of the Daily Express seeing a photo of his father.